Jump to accessibility statement Skip to content

 Home / Student experience / Discover Sunderland blog / Your university experience / Cheap and sustainable travel around the north-east

-Sunderland and the north-east of England offer the perfect blend of coast and countryside, while also benefitting from a vibrant city life.
+Sunderland and the north-east of England offer a perfect blend of coast and countryside, while also benefitting from a vibrant city life.
 The best part is that you don’t need to spend a fortune to get around – it's nice and easy!
 We’ve listed the most efficient modes of transport to help you get around the north-east, considering our carbon footprint and how much we spend.

 The University encourages staff and students to use sustainable modes of travel.
 If you commute to either of the campuses by public transport, walking, or cycling, you can earn rewards and win prizes with BetterPoints Sunderland.